Skip to Content

 After Activation

-• Links created before activation continue to work on re.codelloy.com
+• Links created before you added a domain continue to work on their existing URL.

-• SSL/TLS certificates are provisioned automatically via Let’s Encrypt — no manual cert management needed
+• SSL/TLS certificates are provisioned automatically via Let’s Encrypt, with no manual cert management needed.

-• Your domain remains active until you explicitly remove it — DNS changes do not auto-deactivate it
+• Your domains stay active until you explicitly remove them; DNS changes do not auto-deactivate them.

 Cloudflare